ArminHoenen/NJNetworks/README.md

 # NJNetworks

 Here, the code for a commandline tool to obtain multiple trees for any input distance matrix from the NJ networks algorithm will be available soon.
+Currently, only source code with rounding to next integer performed.

 *Simulation study
 The code for the simulation study comprises a first step, where distance matrices with a proportion of equal values are being produced.